-- 1. Under another plan, except for Eligible Expenses payable as described in Section 10, Coordination of Benefits (COB). - 2.
+- 1. Under another plan, except for Eligible Expenses payable as described in Section 11, Coordination of Benefits (COB). - 2.
 Under workers' compensation, no-fault automobile coverage or similar legislation if you could elect it, or could have it elected for you. - 3.
 While on active military duty. - 4.
-For treatment of military service-related disabilities when you are legally entitled to other coverage, and facilities are reasonably available to you.
+For treatment of military service-related disabilities when you are legally entitled to other coverage, and facilities are reasonably available to you. - 5.
+Services resulting from accidental bodily injuries arising out of a motor vehicle accident to the extent the services are payable under a medical expense payment provision of an automobile insurance policy.